Author Archives: Mark Algie

 While the workers’ compensation system quite rightly covers mental health conditions that surface in the workplace, it is important that those cases that you do not feel are legitimate are managed appropriately.

-What to know about standing workers down amid the COVID-19 (Coronavirus) pandemic
+About standing workers down amid the COVID-19 pandemic

 As a consequence of the CIVID-19 (Coronavirus) a number of our clients have been impacted in different ways.
 In trying to manage these impacts we have had several clients contact us regarding standing workers down without pay.